Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Identification

-Theorem~\ref{th:id1} achieves identification of $\beta$ and $\gamma$ via conditioning on the sets of regressor values $\mathcal{X}_{s}$, which all have {\it positive Borel measure}.
-By contrast, the conditional likelihood approach in \cite{honore2000panel} conditions on the set $x_2=x_3$, which has zero Borel measure, and therefore also often zero probability measure, implying that the resulting estimates for $\beta$ and $\gamma$ usually converge at a rate smaller than root-n.
-In our approach here, using the sample analogs of the moment conditions $\overline{m}_{y_{0},s}^{(a/b)}(\beta ,\gamma ) = 0$ for $s \in \{+,-\}^K$, we immediately obtain GMM estimates for $\beta$ and $\gamma$ that are root-n consistent under standard regularity conditions.
+Theorem~\ref{th:id1} achieves identification of $\beta$ and $\gamma$ via conditioning on the sets of regressor values $\mathcal{X}_{s}$, which all have positive Lebesgue measure.
+By contrast, the conditional likelihood approach in \cite{honore2000panel} conditions on the set $x_2=x_3$, which has zero Lebesgue measure, and therefore also often zero probability measure, implying that the resulting estimates for $\beta$ and $\gamma$ usually converge at a rate slower than root-$n$.
+In our approach here, using the sample analogs of the moment conditions $\overline{m}_{y_{0},s}^{(0/1)}(\beta ,\gamma ) = 0$ for $s \in \{+,-\}^K$, we immediately obtain GMM estimates for $\beta$ and $\gamma$ that are root-n consistent under standard regularity conditions.

 However, in practice, we do not actually recommend estimation via the moment conditions in Theorem~\ref{th:id1}, because by conditioning on $X\in \mathcal{X}_{s}$ these moment conditions still only use a small subset of the available information in the data.
-Instead, many more unconditionally valid moment conditions for $\beta$ and $\gamma$ can be obtained from Lemma~\ref{lemma:moments_p1T3} (or from Proposition~\ref{prop:AR1moments} for $T>3$), resulting in potentially much more efficient estimators for $\beta$ and $\gamma$, and the following subsection describes how we implement such estimators in practice.
-Nevertheless, from a theoretical perspective, we believe that the new identification result in Theorem~\ref{th:id1} is interesting, because it comprises a significant improvement over existing results for dynamic panel logit models with explanatory variables.
+Instead, many more unconditionally valid moment conditions for $\beta$ and $\gamma$ can be obtained from Lemma~\ref{lemma:moments_p1T3} (or from Theorem~\ref{th:AR1moments} below for $T>3$), resulting in potentially much more efficient estimators for $\beta$ and $\gamma$, and Section~\ref{sec:Emp} describes how we implement such estimators in practice.
+Nevertheless, from a theoretical perspective, the identification result in Theorem~\ref{th:id1} is important, because it comprises a significant improvement over existing results for dynamic panel logit models with explanatory variables.